HarCass/nc-news-api/README.md

 ## Setup Instructions
 - - -
 ### Cloning the Repo
 To clone this repo you must have git installed on your system.
-Then navigate to the desired location you wish for the repo to be conatined in and run the following command in your terminal
+Then navigate to the desired location you wish for the repo to be contained in and run the following command in your terminal
 > `git clone https://github.com/HarCass/nc-news-api`

 You may be prompted for your github details.